 Even in situations where the non-custodial parent lives out of state, child support obligations can be collected.
 The Uniform Interstate Family Support Act (UIFSA) requires employers (in-state and out-of-state) to coordinate with other states to ensure compliance with income withholding orders.
 This act ensures that only one order for support, for a particular child, is enforced at any one time.
 The UIFSA also allows a custodial parent to register an order in the non-custodial parent’s state to enforce that order and, under certain circumstances, permits modifications.

-At Shane & White, LLC, we can assist with matters related to the Uniform Interstate Family Support Act (UIFSA).
+At Shane and White, LLC, we can assist with matters related to the Uniform Interstate Family Support Act (UIFSA).
 We have in-depth knowledge of even complex child support and family law matters, and we can help you take action.